- phase completed

 - phase in-progress

-Spanish & Portuguese Studies (SPPT), the largest of the College of Liberal Arts’s language departments, enrolls approximately 160 students in its two majors, Spanish Studies and Spanish & Portuguese Studies.
+Spanish & Portuguese Studies (SPPT), the largest of the College of Liberal Arts’s language departments, enrolls approximately 140 students in its two majors, Spanish Studies and Spanish & Portuguese Studies.
 Departmental instructors also provide language instruction to hundreds of non-majors each year.
-To accommodate these two distinct student populations, the department’s 14 faculty members are joined by roughly 25 Professional and Academic (P/A) Staff and 35 Graduate Instructors (GIs), who teach many of the Spanish and Portuguese language and upper-division courses.
-Spanish & Portuguese Studies also houses its own writing center, where students taking 3000-level courses can receive face-to-face and online writing support.
+To accommodate these two distinct student populations, the department’s 14 faculty members are joined by roughly 25 Professional and Academic (P/A) Staff and 20 Graduate Instructors (GIs), who teach many of the Spanish and Portuguese language and upper-division courses.
+Spanish & Portuguese Studies also houses its own writing center, where students taking 3000-level courses can receive writing support.

 Writing in Spanish & Portuguese Studies